mesosphere/dcos-docs-site/pages/dkp/konvoy/2.3/choose-infrastructure/aws/index.md

 ## Configuration types

-When installing Konvoy on AWS infrastructure, you can choose from multiple configuration types.
+When installing Konvoy on AWS, you can choose from multiple configuration types.
 The different types of AWS configuration types supported in Konvoy are listed below: